 - Score increases: If you manually switch to a network, its score increases.

-- Score decreases: If you manually disconnect from a network, its score decreases.
+- Score decreases: Manually disconnecting from a network decreases its score.

-The scoring system provides iOS with necessary intelligence in terms of wireless networking that permits it to more accurately prioritize any wireless networks it should join automatically.
+The scoring system provides iOS with necessary intelligence in terms of wireless networking which permits it to more accurately prioritize any Wi-Fi networks it should join automatically.

 We’ve already established that the algorithm assigns higher scores to your most preferred networks.
 With that in mind, the inevitable question arises: what exactly happens if the device finds multiple wireless networks after evaluating the above criteria?

-In that case, iOS prioritizes Wi-Fi networks based on their security level:
+In that case, iOS prioritizes Wi-Fi networks based on their security level, as follows.